-Can you Sue Someone for Giving you an STD?
+Can you Sue Someone for Giving You an STD?

 Yes.
 You are able to sue someone for giving you an STD in the state of California.
 Those who have a sexually transmitted disease (STD) must disclose this information to potential partners before any sexual activity begins.
 Failure to do so is considered a crime in the state of California.